sdianov/atg-nucleus-annotations/README.md

 **Annotation List:**

 _NucleusComponent_ - exports annotated Java class as a Nucleus component.
+If component name is not set, it will be built from class full name.

 _NucleusInject_ - injects existing Nucleus component into this component property.
+Can infer injected component name from the type of property if annotated with @NucleusComponent

-_NucleusValue_ - sets the property value for this Nucleus component
+_NucleusValue_ - sets the property value for this Nucleus component.
+Allows scalar values, lists, maps and references.

 Please see Javadoc for detailed documentation.